-Dr. Tom Bradicich is Vice President, Hewlett Packard Fellow, and Global Head of Edge and IoT Labs & CoE, at Hewlett Packard Enterprise (HPE).
-He and his team develop and commercialize advanced connectivity, compute, and controls software, with a focus on AI, WiFi, 5G, and converged IT/Operational Technologies (OT).
-Tom directs the Edge & IoT Center of Excellence (CoE), leading company-wide strategies, venture/M&A assessments, and the HPE Channel-to-Edge Institute channel partner program.
+Tom is currently Vice President, Hewlett Packard Fellow, and Global Head of Edge and IoT Labs & CoE, at HPE.
+He and his team develop and commercialize advanced as-a-Service (aaS) software and technologies, focusing on cloud managed remote infrastructure, edge-as-a-service, and converged IT/Operational Technologies (OT).
+Tom incepted and directs the HPE Channel-to-Edge Institute partner program, and leads company-wide strategies and venture/M&A assessments.

-Recently Tom was HPE VP and General Manager, leading the global business unit, Servers, Edge & IoT Systems and Software, with P&L, worldwide sales, R&D, and customer experience ownership.
+Most recently Tom was HPE VP and General Manager, leading the global business unit, Servers and Edge Systems and Software, with P&L, worldwide sales, R&D, and customer experience ownership.
 In 2018, achieving revenue growth of over $250M, Tom’s business unit was the fastest growing in HPE.
-He directed the founding of HPE’s three global IoT Innovation Labs for partner and customer collaborations, and led HPE’s first corporate IoT strategy.
-His teams are noted for exceeding sales quotas, and delivering first-of-a-kind products that greatly enhance customer business outcomes.
+He directed the founding of HPE’s three global Innovation Labs for partner and customer collaborations, and led HPE’s first corporate IoT strategy.
+His sales teams were noted for exceeding sales quotas, and delivering first-of-a-kind products that greatly enhance customer business outcomes.

 Tom is named in CRN’s Top 100 Executives and Top 25 Disrupters in 2016, 2017, and 2019, inducted into the NC State University Alumni Hall of Fame, received the IBM Chairman’s Award, and elected to the IBM Academy of Technology.
-See: https://www.youtube.com/watch?v=PcA75RmbrZs&t=12s
+He currently serves on:

-Throughout his career, Tom has led teams to develop, launch, and manage dozens of hardware and software products.
-And, the creation of several new product categories such as notebook computers, smartphones (IBM Simon™), Converged Systems (IBM BladeCenter™), Converged Edge Systems & Sofware (HPE Edgeline™), and OT and edge management software (HPE OTLink).
+Throughout his career, Tom has led teams to develop, launch, and manage dozens of software and hardware products.
+And, the creation of several new product categories such as notebook computers, smartphones (IBM Simon™), Converged Systems (IBM BladeCenter™), Converged Edge Systems & Sofware (HPE Edgeline™), and OT and edge management software and platforms (HPE OTLink).
 Tom’s teams designed and launched the first 64 bit enterprise ARM server, the first x86 server with on-chip graphics, and IBM’s first prototype notebook computer.

-During his tenure at IBM, the x86 system business grew from several $260M to a multi-billion dollar business.
-Tom managed teams developing systems mangement software, the world wide VGA™ graphics and PCTV™ businesses, and embedded server virtualization.
+During Tom’s tenure at IBM, the x86 systems business grew from several hundred $M to a multi-$B business, and he received the IBM Chairman’s Award for new product category creation.
+Tom managed teams developing systems management software, the world wide VGA™ graphics and PCTV™ businesses, and embedded server virtualization.
 He and his team led IBM’s xArchitecture™ strategy, conceived the IBM BladeCenter™ which created the multi-billion dollar Converged Systems new product category, and conceived the IBM PureFlex™ / PureSystem™ systems.

-Organizing cross company and industry teams, Tom led IBM corporate strategies reporting to IBM’s CEO, on Home Networking, Product Usability, Data Center Networking, Power™ Servers, Blade Servers, and x86 Virtualization software.
+Tom led cross company corporate strategies reporting to IBM’s CEO, on Virtualizations software, Home Networking, Product Usability, Data Center Networking, and Power™ Servers.

-Tom co-founded and directed the IBM Personal Systems Institute, a management systems for rapid commercialization from IBM Research Labs to the market.
-Tom served as a lead technical advisor on legal agreements for the sale of the IBM PC business to Lenovo, and was the IBM executive sponsor for the Financial Services industry and the IBM Labs in India and China.
+Tom was elected to the IBM Academy of Technolgy, and co-founded the IBM Personal Systems Institute, a management systems for rapid commercialization from IBM Research Labs to the market.
+Tom served as a lead technical advisor on legal agreements for the sale of the IBM PC business to Lenovo, and the IBM executive sponsor for the Financial Services industry and IBM Labs in India and China.

-With many customer collaboration successes, Tom incepted and led projects pioneering Linux on x86, converged systems, VDI, open source virtualization, and cloud computing.
+With many customer collaboration successes, Tom incepted and led projects pioneering cloud computing, open source virtulization, Linux on x86, converged systems, and VDI.
 He co-founded seven industry standards, and served as a director or executive sponsor for industry trade associations such as:

 Tom received the Telly Award for his video on IT infrastructure, the Intel Embedded Innovator Article Award, and the IEEE TestCon Best Paper Award.
 Regularly sought by the media, Tom has interviewed with major technical and business publications.
 He has delivered numerous keynotes for customer, investor and analyst events, IT trade associations, and industry and university conferences.
 Tom blogs and authors articles on business, sustainability, people management, and technology trends and directions.

-Active in mentoring, Tom served as the executive sponsor for the IBM Women Inventors Network, is an advisor to WomenInCloud.com, and an exeutive sponsor for the HPE Young Employees Network.
+Active in mentoring, Tom served as the executive sponsor for the IBM Women Inventors Network, is an advisor to WomenInCloud.com, and an executive sponsor for the HPE Young Employees Network.

 © IoT Community’s IoT Slam Live 2019 Internet of Things Conference